drdeaton/NotVCS/README.md

 To repack a .vex file, simply have the script in the same directory as your `unpacked` directory.
 Run the following command:

 `python notvcs.py --mode repack`

+To repack with preprocessor (if you have multiple files), use:

+`python notvcs.py --mode preprocess`

+Please note that the preprocessor is pretty sketchy.
+Don't rely too much on it.